 The probability of complications is greatest in the early stage so seek a medical diagnosis at the earliest possible stage even if your hernia seems asymptomatic (benign).

 Hernias are classified as either single (unilateral) or double (bilateral) hernia.
-54% will present to a doctor with a right-sided, 39.7% left-sided and 6.3% will be unlucky enough to have bilateral hernia i.e. one either side of the groin.
+54% will present to a doctor with a right-sided, 39.7% left-sided and 6.3% will be unlucky enough to have a bilateral hernia i.e. one either side of the groin.

 How is a hernia caused?

 Straining the area around a weak point of the abdomen can cause a hernia.
 Contributing factors for this are thought to be:

 Smokers cough or hard coughing generally.